About Early Childhood Development (ECD) Intervention model in Serbia

 Why is it important?

-According to the Statistical Office of the Republic of Serbia, there are only 41.36% of the children in the kindergarten.
+According to the Statistical Office of the Republic of Serbia and Unicef reports, there are only 41.36% of the children in the kindergarten.
 Also, there are more than 14,000 children on the waiting lists for the daycare/kindergarten.
 However, more than 280,000 children up to 5.5 years of age, stay out of the early education system until they become of age for the mandatory preschool program.

 One of the paradox is that the children of unemployed parents are not on the priority list for enrolment.
 However, these children come from lower socio-economic backgrounds.
 They remain excluded from early educational programs, just at the time when they need it most.